 Talent Pool & Education

 The government is trying to reinvent Puerto Rico as a knowledge-based economy, using tax incentives to court international technology companies and investors to establish or expand operations on the island.
-A number of startup accelerator programs are helping to create jobs in the tech sector, and the Mayagüez Campus of the University of Puerto Rico is one of the best engineering schools in the United States.
+A number of startup accelerator programs are helping to create jobs, and Invest Puerto Rico is attracting new business by promoting the island’s role as a hub for tech, innovation and creative industries.
+Helping to keep the marketplace well supplied is the Mayagüez Campus of the University of Puerto Rico, one of the best engineering schools in the US.

 Both Spanish and English are official languages of Puerto Rico.
 Spanish is dominant but English is taught in schools and widely spoken in the business community.

 The borders have reopened to fully vaccinated travelers from the US mainland, after the lifting of a nightly curfew that was in place for more than a year due to the pandemic.
 However, Puerto Rico is still struggling to recover from back-to-back Hurricanes Irma and Maria, destructive earthquakes, climbing fiscal debt and the impact of climate change.
 US President Joe Biden has proposed a comprehensive recovery plan and, in June 2021, it was announced that the territory would receive nearly $4 billion in pandemic relief funds.